wmo-im/wis2box-training/documentation/docs/index.md

 - wis2box core functions:
     - sending data
     - registering as a WIS2 Node
+    - subscribing to Global Broker
-    - downloading data from broker
+    - downloading data from Global Cache or other WIS2 Nodes
     - monitoring operations

 ## Conventions